 Criticism of Smith’s Definition

-- The Smithian definition over-emphasized the material aspects of well-being and ignored the non-material aspects.
-It was assumed that human beings acted as rational economic agents who mindlessly and thoughtlessly strived to maximize their own well-being.
+The Smithian definition over-emphasized the material aspects of well-being and ignored the non-material aspects.
+It was assumed that human beings acted as rational economic agents who mindlessly strived to maximize their own well-being.

-- The Smithian definition prevents the subject to explore the concept of resource scarcity.
+The Smithian definition prevents the subject from exploring the concept of resource scarcity.
 The allocation and use of scarce resources are seen as a central topic of analysis in modern economics.

 Alfred Marshall’s Definition of Economics

 British economist Alfred Marshall defined economics as the study of man in the ordinary business of life.
 Marshall argued that the subject was both the study of wealth and the study of mankind.
-He believed it was not a natural science such as Physics or Chemistry but a social science.
+He believed it was not a natural science such as physics or chemistry, but rather a social science.

 Criticism of Marshall’s Definition

-- Marshall’s definition restricted economics as a subject to only analyze the material aspects of human welfare.
+Marshall’s definition restricted economics as a subject to only analyze the material aspects of human welfare.
 Non-material aspects of welfare were ignored.
-Critics of the Marshallian definition asserted that it was difficult to separate material and non-material causes of welfare.
+Critics of the Marshallian definition asserted that it was difficult to separate material and non-material aspects of welfare.

 Lionel Robbin’s Definition of Economics